|

 like the US Post Office.

-When you make a contact the Century Club Logger will search the BURO data base
+When you make a contact the N7XG Logger will search the BURO data base

 and if that station is not fopund will mark the contact as a DIRECT contact.